Siddhartha123/siddhartha123.github.io/_pages/about.md

 #### Hey Voila! :wave:

-I'm a second year Master's student at [CVIT](https://cvit.iiit.ac.in/) Lab, [International Institute of Information Technology, Hyderabad](https://www.iiit.ac.in/) under the supervision of [Prof. Makarand Tapaswi](https://makarandtapaswi.github.io/) in the Video-Language Group.
+I'm currently a Digital Design Engineer at Texas Instruments in Bangalore.

 My research interests broadly lie in the intersection of Computer Vision and Natural Language Processing (Multi-modal Learning).
 Currently, I'm focusing on the challenge of Multimodal Video Summarization on Long-form Videos.
 Besides, we're also working on Emotion Recognition and Tracking from Video, Text, and Audio.

-Before I joined IIITH, I was a Research Intern at [Indian Statistical Institute, Kolkata](https://www.isical.ac.in/) (2020-21) under [Prof. B. Uma Shankar](https://www.isical.ac.in/~uma/) in the [Machine Intelligence Unit](https://www.isical.ac.in/~miu/) where I spent a wonderful semester working on Multi-label classification of Remote Sensing Images.
-I graduated with Integrated BS-MS degree in Mathematics and Statistics from [Indian Institute of Science Education and Research, Kolkata](https://www.iiserkol.ac.in/) in 2021.
+Before I joined TI, I completed my Masters at [Indian Institute of Technology, Bombay](http://www.iitb.ac.in) (2019-22) where I worked with Prof. Sachin Patkar.
+For my M.Tech thesis, I worked on developing Hardware accelerator architectures for Post-Quantum Cryptography (More on that here).
+I also worked with Prof. Biswa on Randmoized cache security (more details here).
+I graduated with B.Tech degree in Electronics and Instrumentation Engineering from [National Institute of Technology, Rourkela](https://www.nitrkl.ac.in) in 2019.

-In my spare time, I enjoy doing sports (badminton, cycling, and running mostly), sometimes painting (btw have a look at my [insta page](https://www.instagram.com/rodo.arts/)), and cooking😉.
+In my spare time, I enjoy reading about recent trends in tech and I also enjoy gardening.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.